JeffersonTKD/My-First-FPGA-Project/README.md

 # FPGA
-My journey of learning FPGA
+My journey of learning how to use my Arrow Deca FPGA